tpwres/teczki-polskiego-wrestlingu/content/a/ptw-crisis.md

 authors = ["Szymon Iwulski"]
 +++

-The following elaborates on the 2024 PTW crisis, touched upon in the [main article](@/o/ptw.md#post-gold-rush-crisis).
+In 2024, [Prime Time Wrestling](@/o/ptw.md) faced a major crisis stemming from the perceived mismanagement of the company, and [Arkadiusz Pawłowski's](@/w/pan-pawlowski.md) lacking abilit to book properly.
+This article elaborates on that crisis, touched upon in the [main article](@/o/ptw.md#post-gold-rush-crisis), and the numerous people who [left PTW](@/a/ptw-exits.md) as a result.

 <!-- more -->